About This Blog

 Too fucking bad.

 A few years later, we were ready to spawn.
 As you know from health class, when a mommy gamer and a daddy gamer love each other very much… they go by GameStop and purchase a baby gamer.
 And, like Amazon pre-orders, the delivery date is just a rough estimate.
-The Little Jedi is 6 but isn’t quite ready to raid yet.
-She is quite the pro at Lego Star Wars.
+The Little Jedi is 7 but isn’t quite ready to raid yet.
+She is a big fan of light side choices, currying favor with T7, and decorating her stronghold.

 We both have full-time jobs so our playtime is limited.
 We’re definitely “casual” players.